On 1st of August 2018, an Ebola outbreak was declared in Eastern DR Congo.

 Ensure suspected Ebola patients receive timely care

-Prevent further spread of Ebola
+Prevent further spread of Ebola Virus Disease

 Enable affected populations to continue to access quality primary health care in a safe environment

-Medair’s Global Emergency Response Team Mobilized
+Medair’s Global Emergency Response Team Mobilised

 What can I do to help?

-We are very grateful for your support!
+We are very grateful for your support.
 You can help by:

 raising awareness about this crisis within your family, friends and community

-making a donation; your gift will be allocated to the Ebola outbreak in DR Congo and future Medair emergency responses around the world.
+making a donation; your gift will be allocated to the Ebola outbreak in DR Congo, and future Medair emergency responses around the world.